fodydev/afrim-keyboard/README.md

 Licensed under Apache License Version 2

 This keyboard is based on Simple keyboard.
-You can get the original source code in https://github.com/rkkr/simple-keyboard
+You can get the original source code from https://github.com/rkkr/simple-keyboard